Mathematics, Statistics & Physics Wichita State University Logo

 Figure 4

-(d) Are there other ways in which three planes can intersect to obtain distinct kinds of graphs; each with their own solution set.
-Create graphs of the other possible graphs of three equations with three unknowns in 3-dimensional space and include your graphs in your pdf with your responses.
+(d) Are there more different geometrical descriptions in which three planes can intersect?
+Create graphs of the other possible linear systems of three equations with three unknowns and include a graph of each.
+Include graphs as well as linear systems in your pdf for all of the remaining distinct geometrical descriptions.
 Do not create your plots with pen and paper.
 You must create your plots using your favorite graphing software.
 I suggest No description has been provided for this image MATLAB$\textregistered$, Mathematics Resources Website GeoGebra GeoGebra$\textregistered$, or Geometry tool and online graphing calculator Desmos$\textregistered$.

-Wichita State University Logo
+CopyLeft Notice Creative Commons License Wichita State University Logo

 Department Home Page Mathematics, Statistics & Physics